Dallas Baptist University: $145.7M Revenue, $146.9M Expenses

 - 2023

-On the LakeQuality nonprofit efficiency rubric, Dallas Baptist University pulls an A — the highest available grade.
-The 87/100 composite reflects a combination of program-focused spending, controlled overhead, and the kind of multi-year financial discipline that grant-makers look for.
+On the NonprofitTruth efficiency rubric, Dallas Baptist University pulls an A — the highest available grade.
+The 84/100 composite reflects strong financial reserves, controlled officer compensation, and the kind of multi-year financial discipline that grant-makers look for.

 Dallas Baptist University is a large nonprofit by U.S. standards: $145.7M in 2023 revenue against $146.9M in expenses.
 Organizations in this revenue bracket usually run multiple programs with permanent staff and a meaningful endowment or reserve.
-Program-spending efficiency is strong: 80% of total expenses flow to program activities, above the 75% benchmark most third-party charity raters use.
+Financial health is a strength: Dallas Baptist University carries a healthy operating-reserve cushion against $146.9M in annual expenses, the kind of balance-sheet stability that helps an organization weather funding gaps without cutting programs.

 Five-year revenue has grown modestly.
 Dallas Baptist University is not expanding rapidly but is not shrinking either; the trajectory is consistent with stable donor and grant relationships.
-CEO compensation is reported as zero in the filing — typical for nonprofits where the chief executive is paid through a related entity (parent system, university, or foundation) rather than the filing organization itself, or for small organizations whose chief is a volunteer or board member.
+Compensation for current officers and key employees runs $3.5M against $145.7M in revenue — within the band third-party charity raters typically consider reasonable for an organization of this size and complexity.
+This is an aggregate across all listed officers, not a single executive's salary.
 In the Education category, Dallas Baptist University sits alongside universities, K-12 systems, scholarship funds, and education-research organizations.
-Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue ratios should be read.
+Education-sector nonprofits often hold large endowments, which affects how the reserves-and-revenue figures should be read.

 How Dallas Baptist University Compares

-Dallas Baptist University directs 78.0% of spending to programs, meeting the 65% minimum recommended by charity watchdogs.
-Its efficiency score of 87/100 is 13 points above the Education category average.
-The organization holds 18.4 months of operating reserves, indicating strong financial stability.
+Dallas Baptist University earns a NonprofitTruth efficiency grade of A (84/100).
+That is 20 points above the Education category average.
+Compensation for current officers and key employees represents 2.37% of total revenue.
+The organization holds 18.4 months of operating reserves, indicating strong financial cushion.

 Revenue History